firebase/firebase-admin-node/docgen/markdown/firebase-admin.md

 ## database()

-Gets the  service for the default app or a given app.
+Gets the [Database](./firebase-admin.database.database.md#database_interface) service for the default app or a given app.

-`admin.database()` can be called with no arguments to access the default app's  service or as `admin.database(app)` to access the  service associated with a specific app.
+`admin.database()` can be called with no arguments to access the default app's `Database` service or as `admin.database(app)` to access the `Database` service associated with a specific app.

 `admin.database` is also a namespace that can be used to access global constants and methods associated with the `Database` service.